alexwlchan/alexwlchan.net/src/_posts/2021/2021-10-06-readmes-for-open-science.md

 {%
-  slide_image
+  slide_image2
-  :deck => "ols_readme", :slide => 11,
+  filename="slide11.png"
-  :alt => "Screenshot of the README for readxl, with a heading 'Usage' and some examples."
+  alt="Screenshot of the README for readxl, with a heading 'Usage' and some examples."
 %}

 Finally, the usage section, with some runnable examples.